 The 91-year-old is co-founder of the nurse practitioner movement, which began in the 1960s to make health care accessible to more people.
 Because of her pioneering efforts to give nurses more responsibility during doctor shortages, there are nearly 160,000 nurse practitioners in the United States today.

 “I’ve been trying to retire for 20 years,” jokes Ford.
 “But I’ve been quite unsuccessful at it.”

-Today nurse practitioners are connected to every aspect of health care, practicing independently or working as clinicians in hospitals, long-term care facilities, and health care agencies.
-They diagnose and treat a wide range of disease and injuries, interpret lab results, counsel patients, develop treatment plans, and prescribe medication with the main focus on prevention.
+Today nurse practitioners are connected to every aspect of health care, practicing independently or working as clinicians in hospitals, long-term care facilities and health care agencies.
+They diagnose and treat a wide range of diseases and injuries, interpret lab results, counsel patients, develop treatment plans and prescribe medication with the main focus on prevention.

 But if it hadn’t been for Ford’s vision and determination, the nurse practitioner movement might not exist.

-During the 1950s and ‘60s, Ford was a public health nurse in rural Boulder County.
-Her practice covered the mountain towns of Magnolia, Nederland, and Ward and the Valmont valley where she found unmet needs inn primary health care, particularly for children.
-Being a traveling nurse meant Ford had to lug around a lot of gear, from baby scales to eye exam equipment.
+During the 1950s and ’60s, Ford was a public health nurse in rural Boulder County.
+Her practice covered the mountain towns of Magnolia, Nederland and Ward and the Valmont valley where she found unmet needs in primary health care, particularly for children.
+Being a traveling nurse meant Ford had to lug a lot of gear from baby scales to eye exam equipment.

 “We didn’t just serve the indigent,” says Ford who taught at the CU College of Nursing from 1955 to 1972.
 “Public health nurses are for everybody.”

 Ford realized that nurses armed with advanced education and specialized training could take on greater responsibilities and make basic decisions on their own about the health care of patients.
 Her idea became the springboard for launching the pediatric nurse practitioner program.